 DCAM specifies the definition of ‘data management’ as: ‘proper data management is about managing data as ‘meaning’10.
-The interpretation of the word ‘meaning’ I leave to you, dear reader.
-I suspect the number of these defintions will be equal to the number of readers.
+I leave the interpretation of the word ‘meaning’ to you, dear reader.
+I suspect the number of these definitions will equal the number of readers.

 Data governance is specified as ‘the rules of engagement for data management, focused on the implementation of policies, standards, and operational procedures, necessary to ensure that stakeholders behave’11.
 Your creativity might help you to imagine what ‘stakeholders’ behavior’ should mean.